 Matron Konjit joined Hamlin Fistula Ethiopia on 17 February, 2005.
 Since then, she has worked in various departments within the hospital, including the Outpatient Department, Inpatient Department, and the operating theatre.

 In June 2019, Konjit was named as Matron of Hamlin’s Addis Ababa Fistula Hospital, where she was responsible for overseeing the care of patients, with special regard to the integration aspect of patient care.
 Her job, as she describes it, was to “ensure that patients’ needs were met as much as possible, that they were satisfied and felt at home during their stay in our hospital.”

 “It is beyond words to express about the Drs Catherine and Reg Hamlin.
 They both have dedicated their lives and their family to the Ethiopian women.
 And the legacy they have left is tremendous.
 The well-functioning hospital, the many thousands of women who are treated with love, respect and compassion.
 The midwifery college established by Dr Catherine Hamlin, the knowledge and skill they have transferred to the Ethiopian doctors and so on.”

 Working to a brighter future

 Self-improvement and professional development have been constants in Matron Konjit’s career.
-Committed to using best-practice methods of care, Matron Konjit completed her Bachelor of Science degree in Nursing in 2008.
-She is currently studying her Master’s in Social Psychology at the Addis Ababa University.
+Committed to using best-practice methods of care, Matron Konjit completed her Bachelor of Science degree in Nursing in 2008, and completed a Master’s in Social Psychology at the Addis Ababa University.
 “My number one career goal is to become more of an expert in my field.
 To achieve more infection control measures and maintain the work environment,” says Matron Konjit.